-Highly active antiretroviral therapies may be cardioprotective in HIV-infected children, teensApril 22nd, 2013 in Pediatrics /
+Highly active antiretroviral therapies may be cardioprotective in HIV-infected children, teensApril 22, 2013 in Medicine & Health / Pediatrics

 Long-term use of highly active antiretroviral therapies (HAART) does not appear to be associated with impaired heart function in children and adolescents in a study that sought to determine the cardiac effects of prolonged exposure to HAART on children infected with the human immunodeficiency virus (HIV), according to a report published Online First by JAMA Pediatrics.